Kaddouriayoub/Ensias-Eats/README.md

 * **Glassmorphism Theme**: A modern dark-mode interface featuring backdrop blurs and smooth transitions for a premium "Silicon Valley" feel.
 * **Smart Cart**: Instant checkout experience integrated directly with the student's digital wallet.
 * **Order Tracking**: Real-time visual indicators that guide the student from "Order Placed" to "Ready for Pickup".
-* **QR Verification**: Secure and fast order fulfillment via QR code scanning at the pickup counter.

 ---